 Brief:

-While the Neo-Gothic is revived the Gothic style, the Neo-classical aimed to strip away the excesses of Late Baroque and return to a purer and more authentic classical style.
-The originals are quite different, and not too hard to distinguish for both styles.
+While the Neo-Gothic has revived the Gothic style, the Neo-classical aimed to strip away the excesses of Baroque moniments and returns to a purer and more authentic classical style.
 From the significantly more buildings in Neo-classical style, it seemed that it was alternately preferred over Neo-Gothics, which might be due to the clarity of design elements.

 Some critics also claim that Gothic-style buildings are to some extent damp and dark due to small windows which do not suit some type of buildings, while it is contrary in Neo-classic.